evoWeb/store_finder/Documentation/Templating/Index.rst

 form.selectCountries
 ====================

-The countries select viewhelper fetches the countries from static_info_tables and renders each country as option.
+The countries select viewhelper fetches the countries from the country provider and renders each country as option.
 All attributes from the fluid standard form.select are supported.
 Beside that if the optional attribute allowedCountries is set, only countries matching it get rendered. allowedCountries accepts a comma seperated list of ISO2 country codes.